Exploring breathing in yoga

 Does this mean that breathing into the chest does not include the use of the diaphragm?
 I have heard this postulated before but it is NOT necessarily true.
 This is of course a technique of breathing while practicing yoga.

-If we were going to define good breathing in yoga we would simply say that is efficient.
+If we were going to define good breathing in yoga we would simply say that it is efficient.
 In order to be efficient, it requires the diaphragm to be the primary muscle of respiration.
 I use the term “primary” because there are also secondary muscles of respiration including the sternocleidomastoid (SCM), scalenes (both located in the front of the throat), the intercostal muscles (between ribs), and the abdominal muscles.
 (I have already covered the functioning of the diaphragm in this article on How Breathing Leads to Bandha.)

 The muscles on the front of the neck engage and lift the sternum and upper ribs to help make more space for the lungs to fill.
-The intercostals are divided into three layers and assist on the inhalation or exhalation depending on whether we are inhaling or exhaling.
-Finally the abdominal muscles may encourage a forced exhalation in these situations to help get the waste products out of the system faster.
+The intercostals are divided into three layers and assist with the inhalation or exhalation depending on whether we are inhaling or exhaling.
+Finally, the abdominal muscles may encourage a forced exhalation in these situations to help get the waste products out of the system faster.
 This is slightly subtler than coughing or sneezing, which is an example of a forced exhalation to eliminate unwanted elements in the respiratory system.

-What happens next is that the secondary muscles could start operating more like primary muscles of respiration.
+What happens next is that the secondary muscles start operating more like the primary muscles of respiration.
 This leads to inefficiency of breathing.
 We would normally only see these muscles take over as primary muscles when we have the wind knocked out of us.
 At that moment, thank goodness we have this backup system for getting air into our lungs.

-During normal relaxed breathing we should not see the anterior neck muscles engaging near the beginning of the inhalation.
+During normal relaxed breathing, we should not see the anterior neck muscles engaging near the beginning of the inhalation.
 If you do see this, it could be a sign that there are restrictions to the diaphragm.
-The other possibility is that the person has over trained these muscles to work at a time when it’s not necessary.
+The other possibility is that the person has over-trained these muscles to work at a time when it’s not necessary.
 You occasionally see this with runners and cyclists.

-Bringing it Back to Yoga
+Bringing it back to yoga

 As a general rule, students should not hold their breath during the practice of asana.
 There are some exceptions to this, perhaps a pause between inhalation and exhalation.
 In general, there is no long, sustained, holding of the breath during the practice of asana.
 If there is, it’s by an experienced practitioner doing it for a particular effect.